QuiltMC/developer-wiki/wiki/introduction/setting-up.md

 ---
-title: Setting up a development environment
+title: Setting Up a Development Environment
 index: 2
 ---

-# Setting up a development environment
+# Setting up a Development Environment

 You'll need a couple of things before you can get started.